-The 1-point, or sample calibration method does not utilize the automatic buffer recognition and compensation system.
-This calibration method is intended to be primarily used as an on-line calibration method, in which the actual calibration point will not be a buffer value.
-However, the sensor can be removed and calibrated in a separate buffer.
-During calibration, the system will display the current pH reading and the user can manually enter a reference value from a lab grab-sample or a comparative reference instrument.
+The 1-Point (sample or comparison) method is intended to be primarily used as an on-line calibration; however, the sensor can be removed, cleaned and then calibrated in a bucket of clean water if necessary.
+During calibration, the system will display the current ppm reading and the user can manually enter a reference value from a lab sample or comparative reference instrument.
+In the Q46D system, the 1-Point calibration adjusts the slope of the sensor output response.